dghoshal-lbl/madats/paper/paper.md

 bibliography: paper.bib
 ---

 # Summary

-The storage hierarchy on High Performance Computing (HPC) systems is getting deeper, driven by new technologies (NVRAMs, SSDs etc.) and the need to minimize I/O costs.
-Simultaneously, scientific workflows in HPC environments are processing large amounts of data through complex simulation and analysis tasks.
-The architecture of multi-tiered storage hierarchy introduce additional complexities in workflow and data management.
+Scientific workflows are processing large amounts of data through complex simulation and analysis tasks.
+Meanwhile, the need to minimize I/O costs on next generation systems and the evolution of new technologies (NVRAMs, SSDs etc.) is resulting in deeper storage hierarchies on High Performance Computing (HPC) systems.
+A multi-tiered storage hierarchy introduces complexities in workflow and data management.
 There is need for simple and flexible data abstractions that can allow users to seamlessly manage workflow data and tasks on HPC systems with multiple storage tiers.
 MaDaTS (Managing Data on Tiered Storage for Scientific Workflows) provides an API and a command-line tool that allows users to manage their workflows and data on tiered storage (@Ghoshal2017).

 Traditional Workflow Execution    |  MaDaTS Workflow Execution :--------------------------------:|:--------------------------------: